Junchao-Mellanox/SONiC/doc/platform_wait.md

 #### wait_hw_management

-When CMIS host management is disabled, `wait_hw_management` shall do following:
+When software control module management is disabled, `wait_hw_management` shall do following:

 1. Wait for /var/run/hw-management/config/asics_init_done to be value 1
-2. Wait for /var/run/hw-management/config/asic_chipup_completed to be equal to /var/run/hw-management/config/asic_num

-When CMIS host management is enabled, minimal driver is not loaded so that asics_init_done and asic_chipup_completed are not available.
+When Software control module management is enabled, minimal driver is not loaded so that asics_init_done and asic_chipup_completed are not available.
 There is no flag to indicate hw-management readiness in such mode.
 As SDK is usually started later than hw-management, `platform_wait` shall rely on `wait_sdk` only, and `wait_hw_management` can be ignored in such mode.

 #### wait_sdk